Federal Work-Study Jobs

 Non-Federal Campus Jobs

 The Federal Work-Study (FWS) program provides part-time jobs to students with financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 You may view a Power Point presentation (pdf - 474 KB) for general information regarding Federal Work-Study student employment.

 Priority is given to students with high financial need who submit their FAFSA by March 1 and indicate their interest in work-study on the FAFSA.
 Due to limited funding, returning students who previously received work-study cannot be guaranteed work-study funding each year.
-Eligible students who do not initially receive a FWS award can ask to be placed on a waitlist by emailing the Office of Financial Aid.
+Eligible students who do not initially receive a FWS award can ask to be placed on a wait list by emailing the Office of Financial Aid.
 Remaining funds, if any, are awarded on a first-come, first-served basis to students on the waitlist.Begin the process by completing the FAFSA online.
 FWS awards range from $500 to $1,500 a year.
 Students must accept or decline the FWS award through Wingspan.Students are not assigned to FWS jobs on campus.
 It is the student’s responsibility to secure a FWS position.
 The Office of Financial Aid maintains an online listing of available FWS positions.

 Students must present their FWS supervisor with a Work-Study Approval Form.
 Approval forms are provided to students to verify their eligibility in the FWS program.
 This form will be e-mailed from the Office of Financial Aid in August.